 Editor’s Note: This is an excerpt from Mez McConnell’s new book The Least, the Last, and the Lost: Understanding Poverty in the UK and the Responsibility of the Local Church.
-You can pre-order the book now.
-Further excerpts will be released here in the coming weeks.
+You can order the book now.

 When I pick up a book, several questions run through my mind.
 Why has the author written it?
 What’s the point of it?
 What does the author expect from me at the end of it?
 They are reasonable questions, and I wouldn’t expect any different as you now hold this book in your hands.

 To fully appreciate my motives and objectives in writing this book, I want to take the time to share some of my life story with you.
 I’m hopeful that this will help answer the why question.
 As to the what questions, I pray that the answer to those will become more evident as the book unfolds.

 As I type these words on an expensive laptop, I am sitting in a nice house.
 What’s even better is that it’s my own house.
 I have been married for over 20 years to Miriam, I have two teenage daughters, three foster children, and two dogs.
 My wife and children love Downton Abbey and correcting my grammar.
 My wife screws her face up in disgust when I say bog instead of bathroom.
 My girls get annoyed when I ask what’s for tea instead of what’s for dinner.
 Both of my girls aspire to University degrees, with one hoping to be a teacher and the other a scientist.

 So far, so atypically middle class.
 At least, that is how it would appear from a material perspective.
 Because, on the other hand, my family and I live in a scheme on the East side of Edinburgh.
 We live and work within a community—called Niddrie—which is designated ‘deprived’ by the UK government (more on this later).
 Therefore, from a geographical perspective, we are anything but middle class.